How to Enjoy Hong Kong on a Budget

 There are plenty of options to get to and from Hong Kong International Airport.
 The Airport Express links Hong Kong International Airport directly to Hong Kong’s central business district, and buses connect the airport with most of the city.

 If you want a more convenient choice, you can hire a taxi or a private car that can transport you directly to your hotel or target destination, but it may cost you more than the first option.

 If you are on a budget, you can purchase Airport Express & MTR Travel Pass via Klook.com.

-This travel pass is inclusive of 3 Day Pass and a single or return ride on the Airport Express into the Hong Kong Central Business district.
+This travel pass includes 3 Day Pass, and a single or returns ride on the Airport Express into the Hong Kong Central Business district.